What You’ll Learn 📊

 With the recorder selected navigate to the Channel Selection Section.
 In the Math section of the Channel Selection, find your simulated sine wave channel and select it (When the background of the channel name turns white, it means the channel is selected.)

-At this point, your selected recorder should display your local simulated sine wave channel and should look something like this:
+At this point, your selected recorder should display your local simulated sine wave channel and should appear similar to the following:

 To add your subscribed channel to the second recorder, follow the same steps.
-The end result should look like this:
+The final result should appear as follows:

-If we now examine the end result, we can visually observe our local instance of simulated sine wave channel running alongside the same instance, which is being published by our publisher to the broker and then fetched by our subscriber back into DewesoftX.
+If we now examine the final result, we can clearly observe our local instance of the simulated sine wave channel running alongside the same instance, which is being published by the publisher to the broker and then retrieved by the subscriber back into DewesoftX.

 DewesoftX Historian importer

-As we discussed in previous chapters, when using the Dewesoft Historian Client plugin, our data bypasses the database, flowing directly from the publisher, through the broker, to the subscriber.
-In addition to this direct flow, there is another connection simultaneously running that saves our real-time data into the database.
+As discussed in previous chapters, when using the Dewesoft Historian Client plugin, data bypasses the database by default, flowing directly from the publisher, through the broker, to the subscriber.
+In parallel with this direct stream, another connection runs simultaneously to store real-time data into the database.

-To import data using the Historian Importer, DewesoftX needs to be in Analyze Mode.
-Click on the Import icon to open the drop-down menu.
-Select Historian Importer.
+To import data using the Historian Importer, DewesoftX must be in Analyze mode.
+Click the Import icon to open the drop-down menu, then select Historian Importer.

 After selecting the Historian Importer, the Historian Importer window will appear.
-In this window, you will find various importing options to configure and manage your data import process.
+In this window, you can configure and manage various options related to the data import process.

-The most crucial configurations involve selecting the appropriate database address and ensuring a successful connection.
+The most critical configurations involve selecting the correct database address and ensuring a successful connection.

 Public Historian Server: Set the server to "https://historian.dewesoft.com:8082" to connect to the public Historian server database.